nmata010/nmata010.github.io/_posts/2025-12-06-data-strategy-post.md

 (I'm about to get into the deets, but you can skip to the [summary table](#summary-table) if you're impatient)

 ### Control group
 First up I had to establish a baseline.
-I started with the models from the previous experiment (trained on the ground-level pothole dataset) and ran them agains the aerial-vew pothole test images.
+I started with the models from the previous experiment (trained on the ground-level pothole dataset) and ran them against the aerial-view pothole test images.
 - **Assumption:** I'm expecting these models to perform poorly.
-They're specialized for ground-level potholes and but don't generalize well to aerial view ("domain shift")
+They're specialized for ground-level potholes but don't generalize well to aerial view ("domain shift")
 - **Result:**

 | Model | mAP50 |